 Giving to Western Carolina University can be done either directly or through a gift model that can provide tax benefits and even income.
 Click on a giving option below to learn more.
-If you have questions about any of the gift models below, please contact us.
-We would be happy to assist you.
+For more information on planned giving, please visit our Gift Planning website.

 A beneficiary designation gift is a simple and affordable way to make a gift to support Western Carolina University.
 You can designate us as a beneficiary of a retirement, investment or bank account or your life insurance policy.
 Through this gift method, you can not only support an area of WCU that you care about, but also continue to use the account as long as you need to and receive an estate tax charitable deduction to reduce the burden of taxes on your family.

 To make your gift, contact your broker, banker or insurance agent and ask them to send you a new beneficiary designation form.
 Complete the form and mail it back to your broker, banker or agent.
 When you pass away, your account or insurance policy will be paid or transferred to WCU, consistent with the beneficiary designation.